tj/go-disk-buffer/Readme.md

 # buffer

 Package go-disk-buffer provides an io.Writer as a 1:N on-disk buffer, publishing flushed files to a channel for processing.

 Files may be flushed via interval, write count, or byte size.

+All exported methods are thread-safe.

 ## Usage